Jacob Fidelis Ackermann

 Jacob Fidelis Ackermann (23 April 1765 – 28 October 1815) was a German professor of anatomy and surgery.

 Ackermann was born in Rüdesheim am Rhein.
-He began his studies at Würzburg and earned his doctorate in Mainz in 1787.
-After extensive research travel he was promoted to private lecturer for forensic medicine in 1789.
-He acquired the regular professorship in botanics and later in anatomy when Samuel Thomas von Sömmering resigned his office.
+He began his studies at Würzburg and obtained his doctorate in Mainz in 1787.
+After conducting extensive research and travel, he was appointed as a private lecturer for forensic medicine in 1789.
+He became a professor of botany and later of anatomy after Samuel Thomas von Sömmering stepped down from his position.

 In 1798 the university was dissolved.
-Ackermann became president and first professor of a newly founded special school of medicine.
-In 1804 he accepted a call as professor of anatomy and chirurgy at Jena, succeeding Justus Christian Loder.
+Ackermann was appointed as the president and first professor of a newly established medical school.
+In 1804, he became a professor of anatomy and surgery at Jena, succeeding Justus Christian Loder.
 In the following year, he became professor of anatomy and physiology at Heidelberg.

-In Heidelberg, Ackermann made himself a name as founder and developer of different institutes such as the Anatomical Theatre and the polyclinic.
+In Heidelberg, Ackermann founded and developed various institutes, including the Anatomical Theatre and the polyclinic.

-At the end of the summer semester of 1815, Ackermann traveled to his small manor in the surroundings of Rüdesheim, as was his wont.
-There he fell ill with nephritis and died soon after.
+In the summer of 1815, Ackermann traveled to his manor near Rüdesheim.
+There, he died of nephritis shortly after falling ill.

-Ackermann was described by his contemporaries as a very literate person, but also as a very corpulent one.
-Although he weighed 300 pounds (136 kg), he was said to be able to hop long distances on one leg while whistling cheerfully.
+Ackermann was known for his intelligence and literary prowess, as well as for his large build.
+Despite weighing 300 pounds (136 kg), he was known for his ability to hop long distances on one leg while whistling cheerfully.

-Apart from his publications, the city of Heidelberg conserves a special rarity from the hands of Jacob Ackermann: the dissected skeleton of rogue chieftain Schinderhannes, well known through the novels of Carl Zuckmayer.
+In addition to his publications, he is known for creating the dissected skeleton of the rogue chieftain Schinderhannes, which is preserved in the city of Heidelberg.
+Schinderhannes is a character featured in the novels of Carl Zuckmayer.